 Particulate uncertainty estimates are calculated as ‘worst case’ examples.
 The lower boundaries are calculated as wet fly ash (27 % moisture content (M)) at a wind speed of only 0.6 m/s (U).
 The upper boundaries are calculated as dry slag (3.6 % moisture content) at a wind speed of 6.7 m/s.

-Information on estimation methods for greenhouse gas emissions is given in the 2006 IPCC Guidelines (IPCC, 2006).3
+Table 3-2 presents the Tier 1 default NMVOC emission factor for waste degradation.
+This EF corresponds to the NMVOC concentration in emitted landfill gas.

+Table 3-2 Tier 1 emission factors for source category 5.A Solid waste disposal on land – Waste degradation